 Palm rejection works very well (you can rest your hand on the display when writing and drawing), and the Wacom control panel allows you to adjust the pressure curve to a limited degree.
 It supports WinTab for those who use older art programs that require WinTab for pressure sensitivity and it worked well in OneNote and a variety of art programs like Corel Painter 2016, ArtRage 4, Adobe Photoshop CC and Clip Studio Paint.

 The laptop has a 4 cell, 52 Whr battery that's sealed inside.
 You could replace it if you remove the bottom cover affixed with several Phillips head screws.
 Lenovo claims 11 hour runtimes (9 for the OLED display model), and as ever that's optimistic.
-We did however average 9 hours of productivity and streaming video use with brightness set to 40% (a bit dim for my taste) and WiFi on.
-That's quite good for a very slim and light laptop with a 14" full HD display and the Core i7 CPU.
+We did however average 7-8 hours of productivity and streaming video use with brightness set to 40% (a bit dim for my taste) and WiFi on with our full HD model.
+That's good for a very slim and light laptop with a 14" full HD display and the Core i7 CPU.
 It supports Lenovo's quick charge, so a half hour layover at the airport can significantly top up the battery.
 Our machine shipped with a 65 watt charger, which is a bit higher than the 45 watt average for ULV dual core Ultrabooks with integrated graphics (it helps speed up charging).

 Lenovo's own ThinkPad Yoga 14/ThinkPad Yoga 460 competes with a much more affordable price tag but higher weight and thickness.
 It has the same pen, Skylake generation processors (so far only Core i5 and no PCIe SSD option) and full HD and QHD IPS display options (sorry, no OLED) for considerably less money.
 It's not sexy, it's not super-light but it has practical amenities like a RAM slot.